 1. New Orleans French Quarter

 A place where you can find yourself surrounded by both the past and the present.
-Considered New Orleans’s historic heart, the French Quarter is known for its colorful buildings and their cast-iron balconies which only adds to its bright nightlife scene.
+Considered the historic heart of New Orleans, the French Quarter is known for its colorful buildings and cast-iron balconies, which only adds to its bright nightlife scene.
 Now the home of a French Market, modern boutiques, antique stores, and old restaurants, the French Quarter has something for everyone who visits.

 2. New Orleans Swamp Tours